Survivor: Ghost Island

 Survivor: Ghost Island is the 36th season of the American CBS competitive reality television series Survivor.
 Ghost Island was filmed in the summer of 2017 and premiered on February 28, 2018, on CBS with a two-hour episode.
 The season concluded on May 23, 2018.
 This season was the fifth to be filmed in Fiji, surpassing Nicaragua, the Philippines and Samoa for the highest number of Survivor seasons filmed in a single country.

-This season marks the first time in Survivor history in which two players were tied for having the most jury votes at the Final Tribal Council.
+For the first time since Survivor: Borneo, the jury's votes were read at Final Tribal Council.
+This season also marks the first time in Survivor history in which two players were tied for having the most jury votes at the Final Tribal Council.
 Domenick Abbate and Wendell Holland each received five votes from the jury, while Laurel Johnson received none.
 In order to break the tie, Johnson joined the jury and used her deciding vote to award the title of Sole Survivor to Holland.

 Ghost Island

 This season introduced Ghost Island, a secluded location similar to Exile Island, where castaways were banished for short periods.
 The island was decorated with mementos and props from previous seasons of Survivor, including torch snuffers and immunity idols.

 With few exceptions, castaways were exiled to Ghost Island after being chosen by the winners of the reward challenge.
 The challenge winners were required to unanimously choose a losing castaway; if they were unable to do so, the losing castaways would draw colored rocks to determine who would be exiled.
 On Ghost Island, exiled castaways were instructed to smash the next in a series of urns, some of which would allow the castaway to compete in a game of chance for an advantage in the game.
 The advantages were taken from previous seasons of Survivor, all of which were misplayed in their original seasons.
 Exiled castaways were given the opportunity to acquire these advantages under the premise of learning from past castaways' mistakes.

 The game of chance would require the castaway to wager their vote at their next Tribal Council in order to play.
 In initial games, castaways were presented with two bamboo shoots, of which one contained an advantage while the other would cost them their vote; for each lost or unplayed game, subsequent games would add another shoot with an advantage, increasing subsequent castaways' odds at winning.

 Extending the theme of using misplayed advantages from previous seasons, the hidden immunity idols this season were misplayed items from previous seasons.